-8:00-8:45 am Business Meeting and Breakfast - Westin - Salon A
+8:00-9:00 am Business Meeting and Awards Breakfast Rooms -Westin - Salon A

-All SJDM members are invited to attend the business meeting (and it's where the food is).
+All members of SJDM are invited to attend the business meeting (and it's where the food is).
 Every vote counts.
+Student poster awards will be announced.

-9:00-9:35 am Einhorn and Student Poster Award - Westin - Salon B
+9:15-10:00 am Einhorn and Publication Award Rooms - Westin - Salon B

-If you want to know who won, you'll have to come to this session of the conference!
-The Einhorn winner will present the research paper for which s/he won the award.
+If you want to know who won this prestigious award, you'll have to come to this session of the conference!
+The winner will make a presentation of the research paper for which s/he won the award.

-NOTE: There will be no Monday Luncheon at this year's conference.
+NOTE: there will be no Monday Luncheon at this year's conference.